jima80525/markplates/README.md

 * Capturing the results of a shell command and inserting into the file
 * ReadTheDocs documentation
-* Tox testing to cover several Py3 versions (Py2 support not planned at this point)
 * Pytest unit tests
 * Better examples
 * Packaging
 * Just about everything that would make this a package. :)
 * Windows and Mac testing/support

 ## Interested?